SolarNetwork/solarnode-os-packages/solarnode-base/README.md

-# SolarNode Base Framework
+# SolarNode Base Platform

 This directory contains support for building the `solarnode-base` package.
-This package provides the minimal OSGi-based framework for SolarNode applications to be deployed on.
+This package provides the minimal OSGi-based platform for SolarNode applications to be deployed on.
 The OSGi implementation is [Eclipse Equinox][equinox].
 This document will outline what is provided by all OS-specific packages.